GRSampreeti/Food-Delivery-System.github.io/BIT.md

 # Binary Indexed Tree (Fenwick Tree)

-A Fenwick tree or binary indexed tree (BIT) is a data structure that can efficiently update values and calculate prefix sums in an array of values.
+A Fenwick tree or binary indexed tree (BIT) is a data structure that can efficiently update values and calculate prefix sums in an array of values.[7]

 ## Time Complexity in Big O Notation